 - 3.05 "Commission" means the Colorado Commission on Higher Education created pursuant to §23-1-102, C.R.S. - 3.06 "Degree" means a statement, diploma, certificate, or other writing in any language that indicates or represents, or that is intended to indicate or represent, that the person named thereon is learned in or has satisfactorily completed a prescribed course of study in a particular field of endeavor or that the person named thereon has demonstrated proficiency in a field of endeavor as a result of formal preparation or training. - 3.07 "Degree File" includes all students who have received a certificate, degree, or formal award approved by the Department during the report year.
 Degrees earned but not conferred during the report period should be included in the following year's report.
 The degree file is collected annually for federal and state reporting.
-A summer degree file is collected for purposes of graduation rate calculations, but these records are reported again in the full year file.

-- 3.08 "Department" means the Colorado Department of Higher Education created and existing pursuant to §24-1-114, C.R.S. - 3.09 "Educator Preparation File" means data relating to the cooperative agreement between the Department and the institutions of higher education that offers an educator preparation program, pursuant to §23-1-121(4)(c), C.R.S.
+A summer degree file is collected for purposes of graduation rate calculations, but these records are reported again in the full year file. - 3.08 "Department" means the Colorado Department of Higher Education created and existing pursuant to §24-1-114, C.R.S. - 3.09 "Educator Preparation File" means data relating to the cooperative agreement between the Department and the institutions of higher education that offers an educator preparation program, pursuant to §23-1-121(4)(c), C.R.S.
 This data includes teacher, principal, administrator, and special education endorsement area programs, as well as any endorsement listed in the Field Definitions in the SURDS database. - 3.10 "Enrollment Agreement" means the contract prepared by a private college or university or seminary or religious training institution that a student signs to indicate agreement to the terms of admission, delivery of instruction, and monetary terms as outlined in the institution's student handbook or catalog.
-This definition also applies to electronic enrollment agreements. - 3.11 "Enrollment File" includes all students enrolled in courses awarding credit toward a degree or other formal award and students enrolled in courses that are part of a vocational or occupational program, including those enrolled in off campus centers and high school students taking college-level courses for credit.
+This definition also applies to electronic enrollment agreements.

+3.11 "Enrollment File" includes all students enrolled in courses awarding credit toward a degree or other formal award and students enrolled in courses that are part of a vocational or occupational program, including those enrolled in off campus centers and high school students taking college-level courses for credit.
 The population reported is not limited to students whose credit hours are included in official FTE reports.
-The enrollment file is collected every semester from each public postsecondary education institution participating in SURDS. - 3.12 "Field Experience" means a student learning experience comprised primarily of the practical application of previously studied theories and skills, under the oversight of a supervisor, mentor, faculty member or other qualified professional, located in the host state, who has direct or indirect reporting responsibility to the institution where the student is enrolled whether or not credit is granted.
+The enrollment file is collected every semester from each

+3.12 "Field Experience" means a student learning experience comprised primarily of the practical application of previously studied theories and skills, under the oversight of a supervisor, mentor, faculty member or other qualified professional, located in the host state, who has direct or indirect reporting responsibility to the institution where the student is enrolled whether or not credit is granted.
 The field experience is part of a program of study offered by the enrolling institution.
-Examples include practica, student teaching, clinical placements or internships. - 3.13 "Financial Aid File" means complete data regarding all student financial aid awards for a fiscal year, if the institution participates in the Colorado student aid program.
-This includes all enrolled students with a FAFSA on file who applied for or received aid:
+Examples include student teaching, clinical placements or internships.